-Key Area: 2e - Relations with ac cademies and other non-LA maintained schools.
-To what extent has a SACRE To what extent has a SACRE developed a proactive strategy in relation to academies and other non-LA maintained schools in its area?
+cademies and other non-LA maintained schools. developed a proactive strategy in relation to academies and other non-LA maintained schools in its are ea?
 Requires improvement/struggling A SACRE in this position would: not have the mechanisms and not have the knowledge of making contact.
-Developing A SACRE with developing practice would: have haphazard information about the RE situation in local academies etc, and little or no established relationships and liaison with them.
+25 Developing A SACRE with developing practice would: have haphazard information about the RE situation in local academies etc, and little or no established relationships and liaison with them.
 No serious attempt has been made to develop an overall strategy.
 Established A SACRE with established practice would: have made some effort to establish liaison with each academy etc and to keep updated SACRE's information about their RE situation and share their advice to these schools.
-By and large, academies cooperate with SACRE at this level.
+By and large, academies co-operate with SACRE at this level.
 SACRE keeps under review the ongoing situation.
 Advanced A SACRE with advanced practice would: have a proactive policy of liaison with all academies, etc. and of sustaining a wider professional RE network within the area.
 While the independence of academies, etc. is genuinely respected by SACRE, many academies value this network and look to SACRE for ongoing advice and leadership in RE.
 Where are we and where do we find evidence to support this?
-Advanced All schools are treated the same by SACRE.
-Network meetings held and LA education bulletin sent out fortnightly to all academies and non-LA maintained schools.